Supplier OpsBuyer evaluation

 Supplier portals usually fail at SMB scale because they ask the wrong side to change behavior.

 The buyer wants the software.
-The supplier has 200 buyers and no reason to log into one more portal for one customer's workflow.
-If the software requires supplier portal adoption before the buyer gets value, the system will rot.
+The supplier may have 200 buyers and little reason to log into one more portal for one customer's workflow.
+If the software requires supplier portal adoption before the buyer gets value, adoption risk rises.

 The right model is channel absorption.
 Suppliers keep using email, WhatsApp, EDI, their own portal, or phone.
 The buyer-side system captures the interaction and turns it into structured procurement state.